JTheJackal/halo-trust-test2/README.md

+### Update

+<h3>Changes Overview<h3>

+Clone option added to dropdown on main page
+Clone functionality added using a new route which uses an activity ID like the edit page does.
+Form then posts to /store just as the create page does.

+Test cases added for functionality and validation

+Repeated code in ActivityController refactored.
+Repeated code in the 3 views (create, edit and clone) refactored to use Blade Components instead

+### Original

 This is a base install of Laravel 9 with a few custom routes, a controller, a model and some blade views.

 The user interface lists "activity" and allows users to create new activity records or edit existing records.
 There is a migration and a seeder to create the database structure and some example data.